-Ontario Campus Physical Resources

-With about 38,000 square feet, the Ontario campus is located in the heart of the Inland Empire and serves students in all neighboring communities between San Bernardino and Pomona.
-The campus features a primary entrance on the main floor leading to a reception area, along with administrative offices for staff, administrative support, and student services.
-Multiple lecture rooms are strategically positioned throughout the building to accommodate large group instruction and computer lab activities for each program offered on campus.
-Additionally, there are designated lab training spaces for students in the Respiratory Therapy, Medical Assisting, and Pharmacy Technology programs.
+Ontario Campus Physical Resources With about 38,000 square feet, the Ontario campus is located in the heart of the Inland Empire and serves students in all neighboring communities between San Bernardino and Pomona.
+The campus features a primary entrance on the main floor leading to a reception area, along with administrative offices for staff,

-Medical Office Administration students benefit from dedicated lecture space to complete their studies.
+Students benefit from dedicated lecture space to complete their studies.
 The campus also offers a convenient break area and library learning center for students.
 Faculty and staff have access to a private lounge for relaxation.
+The Registered Nursing and Respiratory Therapy students share a hospital simulation room.

 Classrooms are designed to replicate the professional settings students will encounter in their chosen careers, such as hospital rooms, doctors' offices, and pharmacies.
 Each program is fully equipped with the essential tools and supplies to foster an interactive and engaging learning experience.
-For example, Medical Assisting students at the Ontario campus have access to equipment like an Autoclave, EKG Machine, and Injection Arm Trainer.
+For example, Medical Assisting students at the Ontario campus have access to equipment like an Autoclave, EKG machine, and Injection Arm Trainer.
 Pharmacy Technology students work with the necessary equipment to simulate reviewing and filling prescriptions, including computers, registers, sinks, and shelves stocked with empty prescription bottles.
+Nursing students train using a high-fidelity mannequin, four mid-fidelity mannequins, and three low-fidelity mannequins.
+A wet science lab is provided for students to conduct experiments.
 The Respiratory Therapy program utilizes training equipment such as an adult crisis auscultation mannequin and ventilators.